 By the 15th of each month, your employer reports the previous month's hours you worked.
-Once 250 hours are reported, you and your dependents are eligible for coverage.
+Once 250 hours are reported, you and your dependents are eligible for coverage if you are a member in good standing.

 An example of how the hour bank works: